ericbrooke/career_ladders/software_engineering/core_engineer.md

 ## Collaboration
 * Collaborates with engineers to recommend and guide implementation of solutions SE wide
-* Encourages collaboration between team members and throughout SE
+* Encourages collaboration and improves partnerships between team members and throughout SE
 * Is approachable by engineers throughout SE

 ## Problem Solving / Decision Making